Survey Results - Trainee feedback on Taylor Vinters

 About the firm

 Managing partners: Ed Turner, Matt Meyer

-Who we are: Taylor Vinters is an international law firm supporting the businesses which drive the innovation economy, and the entrepreneurs and private wealth that underpin them.
-Our practice is global, operating from innovation clusters in the UK and Asia.
+Who we are: Taylor Vinters is an international legal business supporting the organisations which drive the innovation economy, and the entrepreneurs and private wealth that underpin them.
+Our practice is global, operating from innovation clusters in the UK, US and Asia.

-What we do: With 30 partners and 86 lawyers across our offices in London, Cambridge and Singapore we help entrepreneurially minded clients make great things happen, whatever their size and sector.
+What we do: With 31 partners and 82 lawyers, we help entrepreneurially minded clients make great things happen, whatever their size and sector.
 Our key practice areas include: corporate, commercial and technology, IP, commercial disputes, employment, insolvency, competition, commercial real estate, charities and social ventures, private real estate, matrimonial, trusts and estates.

 What we’re looking for: We’re looking for innovative and entrepreneurial people who are brimming with enthusiasm and passion for what they do.
 You’ll need a pragmatic outlook and commercial awareness as our clients rely on our business brains as much as our legal expertise.